-Any such approval under Rule 12 will not be given unless:
+Any such approval (refer to section 14 of this document) will not be given unless:

-- We have checked that the provision of services will not give rise to any potential conflict of interest - we have checked that the organisation receiving services has any associated Foreign Public Official (FPO) and whether the involvement of the FPO could create any potential conflict of interest - the provision of services could not be interpreted as a reward for the award of a contract or influence a current bid situation - The work is within our scope of professional services/insured activities.
+- We have checked that the provision of services will not give rise to any potential conflict of interest. - We have checked that the organisation receiving services has an associated FPO and whether the involvement of the FPO could create any potential conflict of interest. - The provision of services could not be interpreted as a reward for the award of a contract or influence a current bid situation. - The work is within our scope of professional services/insured activities.

-13 / PROFESSIONAL AND ETHICS STANDARDS
+12. PROFESSIONAL AND ETHICS STANDARDS

-As a Organisation regulated by the RICS we are required to follow a set of Global Professional and Ethical Standards.
+As an organisation regulated by the RICS, we are required to follow a set of Global Professional and Ethical Standards.
 More information can be found at: www.rics.org/uk/the-profession/professional-and-ethical-standards